 Edyta K. Oczkowicz is Editor of the Thornton Wilder Society Newsletter, published annually.
 She holds a B.A. in English from Albright College, PA, and an M.A. and a Ph.D. from Lehigh University.
 She teaches American literature and Caribbean women writers at Salem College, NC and has published scholarly articles in both areas.
 Suggestions, queries, or comments about the Newsletter may be sent to her at firstname.lastname@example.org.

-Alex Poulos utilizes his understanding of online development practices as the Society’s Web consultant and contributing Web developer.
+Alex Poulos utilizes his understanding of online development practices as the Society’s Web consultant and contributing Web Developer, and maintains both the Thornton Wilder Society website and Facebook.
 He is a long-term employee and Receiving strategist for Barnes & Noble booksellers, as well as a graduate of The College of New Jersey’s Interactive Multimedia and Marketing programs.
 It was at TCNJ that Alex was first introduced to Wilder, as both a student of theater and drama and an extra in a production of The Skin of Our Teeth.